tavern-rpg-suite/Dual-Model-Thoughts/README.md

 - Past thoughts keep the language they were generated in; new ones follow the current UI language / prompt.
 - CSS is namespaced; only a fixed overlay layer (`#dmt-bubbles-layer`) is added to the page.

----
+## Credits
-Credits.

 Inspired by the thought-bubble feature in [RPG Companion](https://github.com/SpicyMarinara/rpg-companion-sillytavern) by SpicyMarinara (AGPL-3.0).
 Portions of the implementation may derive from that project.